KangSquad/consensus-algorithm/README.md

     model/pow.h

-  ### 5. Run Simulator
+  ### 6. Run Simulator
     ./ns-3-dev/ns3 clean
     ./ns-3-dev/ns3 configure
     ./ns-3-dev/ns3 build
     ./ns-3-dev/ns3 run blockchain-simulator

-  ### 6. Change algorithm
+  ### 7. Change algorithm
-  If you want to change the algorithm, you should follow `Consensus Algorithm` part with file in `PQC_algorithms` you want.
+  if you want to change the algorithm, you should follow `Consensus Algorithm` part with file in `PQC_algorithms` you want.
   And return the file to its original location.

   Also change the file as follow:
   1. blockchain-simulator.cc
-  2. Network-helper.cc
+  2. network-helper.cc

   What need to change in 1, 2 is indicated in the file.